 3. Contact Comfort Research for instructions on how to repair the beanbag.

 The pull tag on the single zipper affixed to the exterior cover can be removed when it is fully closed.
 All that has to be done is to twist it sideways until it breaks free leaving only the zipper head.
 If this does not work, the tag can be cut with a pair of scissors or wire cutters.
 After the tag is removed, it should be checked to ensure that it is locked in place and cannot be opened.

 Other Beanbag Recalls

-In August 2014, a much larger recall was issued for 2.2 million beanbags produced by Ace Bayou Corp. headquartered in New Orleans, Louisiana.
-The U.S. CPSC ordered the recall after the court found that the bean bags played a role in the deaths of two children: a 3-year-old girl from Lexington, Kentucky, and a 13-year-old boy in McKinney, Texas.
+In August 2014, a much larger recall was issued for 2.2 million beanbags.
+This recall affected beanbags produced by Ace Bayou Corp. headquartered in New Orleans, Louisiana.
+The U.S. CPSC ordered the recall after the court found that the bean bags cheap nature played a role in the deaths of two children.
+A 3-year-old girl from Lexington, Kentucky, and a 13-year-old boy in McKinney, Texas.
 Both of the children died from a lack of oxygen after opening the beanbags, crawling inside and inhaling the polystyrene beads.

 Voluntary Standard for Beanbag Safety

 In the 1990s, the CPSC became aware of at least five deaths and 27 other injuries from unsafe beanbags.
 However, ten companies that produced more than 10 million faulty products voluntarily agreed to a safety standard to prevent further incidents.